Can’t find who you’re looking for? Try our contact form and we’ll get right back to you.

 Chris has worked in a range of sectors including education, GLAM, publishing, B2B, youth and health.
 Chris has led significant local, regional, national, and international projects.
 His interest lies primarily in education and the interface of strategy and practice; the use of data and evidence to inform change; and relationship management in complex multi-sector and multi-agency environments.

-Chris has been a volunteer capacity partner and facilitator for Springboard and currently serves on the board of the New Zealand Youth Mentoring Trust.
+Chris has been a volunteer capacity partner and facilitator for Springboard and currently serves on the boards of the New Zealand Youth Mentoring Trust, Ako Mātātupu Teach First New Zealand, and the Stonefields Collaborative.
 His interests include the outdoors, travel and playing the guitar and piano.

 Dianne Smardon

-Dianne brings skills in staff development, educational leadership and e-learning to her role with the Springboard Trust.
-Over the past 20 years Dianne has worked as an adult educator in NZ where she has led several professional development projects.
-She has also fulfilled short term consultancy contracts in Hong Kong, working as a coach with school leaders and teachers.
+Over the past three decades Dianne has worked as an adult educator in NZ leading several professional development projects.
+She has also fulfilled short term overseas consultancy contracts in Australia and Hong Kong, working as a coach with school leaders and teachers.
+Prior to joining Te Uru Amokura | Springboard Trust in 2017 Dianne worked in a DFaT funded Teacher Education Project in the central Pacific.

 Emma Robertson